-Making donuts at home should be a very good time.
-While buying donuts from a local bakery can help to satiate a craving for sweets, it will be even more satisfying to make your own delicious treats.
+Making donuts at home can be a lot of fun.
+While buying donuts from a local bakery can help to satiate a craving for sweets, it can be even more satisfying to make your own.

 Sadly, some people find making homemade donuts to be a bit tricky.
 Once you get things down, you should be able to get good results, though.